 Eating disorders are processing disorders.
 They are behaviors that we become addicted to as a way to manage our emotional dysregulation.
 One of the most important things parents can do is talk with their children often about emotions and feelings.

 This includes building an emotional vocabulary that enables your child to define feelings freely and accurately.
 It also means practicing the expression of feelings regularly.
-Very few of us can do this naturally and without guidance, because emotional expression is deeply engrained as a bad behavior in our society.
+Very few of us can do this naturally and without guidance because emotional expression is deeply ingrained as a bad behavior in our society.
 To help your child, you must first overcome your own desire to keep emotional expression under wraps.

 Just as we can’t teach our children to read unless we are able to read ourselves, we must become adept at expressing our feelings in order to help our children express theirs.
 This practice is hugely helpful for all of us, and you may discover that the entire family heals when they learn emotional expression tools.
 For more about emotional expression, check out Dr. Guy Winch’s TED Talk about psychological hygiene and emotional first aid.